code4romania/tfsg.code4.ro/README.md

 ## Built with

 [Hugo](https://gohugo.io/), [Bulma](https://bulma.io/), [gulp.js](https://gulpjs.com/) and everything else listed in [package.json](package.json).

 ## Deployment

-The static website is currently deployed on an Amazon S3-backed CloudFront distribution.
-All the submission processing happens on AWS Lambda and data is stored through Google Forms.
-The actual deployment steps are detailed in the [`.travis.yml`](.travis.yml) file.
+The static website is currently deployed on Vercel.
+All the submission processing happens on a serverless function and data is stored through Google Forms.

 ### Configuration